ministryofjustice/hmpps-spring-boot-sqs/README.md

 #### Securing Endpoints

-Most endpoints in `HmppsQueueResource` will have a default role required to access them which is overridable by a configuration property.
+Most endpoints in `HmppsQueueResource` will have a default role required to access them which is overridable by a configuration property found in `hmpps.sqs.queueAdminRole`.

 Note that any endpoints defined in `HmppsQueueResource` that are not secured by a role are only intended for use within the Kubernetes namespace and must not be left wide open - instead they should be secured in the Kubernetes ingress.
 See the [example ingress](https://github.com/ministryofjustice/hmpps-spring-boot-sqs/blob/main/test-app/helm_deploy/hmpps-template-kotlin/example/housekeeping-cronjob.yaml) for how to block the endpoints from outside the namespace.